dkushner/ore-infinium/README.md

 Which means for a 8400x2600 map (the default, soft minimum), (8400 \* 2600 \*
 2 bytes = ~44 MiB).
 Presently, to run the game it's about 60MiB of RAM usage on average.
 Subject to change, of course.
-* GPU and drivers capable of OpenGL 3.0+ (and hopefully OpenGL ES 2.0).
+* GPU and drivers capable of OpenGL 3.2+ (and hopefully OpenGL ES 2.0).
+In other words, if your GPU/drivers say DirectX 10+ capable, or you can run DirectX 10+ games then that will work.

 ## Planned Features
 Some of these plans are merely thoughts and things to experiment with, some are